Palm-wine music: History

-1920s-1940s
+1920s–1940s

 In the 1920s, a Kru taught Ghanaian highlife guitarist Kwame Asare (or Jacob Sam).
 His Kumasi Trio made their first highlife recordings for Zonophone in London in 1928.
 As the music spread from the coast into the hinterland, the sound of the traditional Akan harp lute seperewa was infused and this evolved into the odonson or Akan blues and was called the "Native Blues".
-HMV Records and Parlophone Records distributed albums of the Akan blues in southern Ghana.
+His Master's Voice and Parlophone Records distributed albums of the Akan blues in southern Ghana.
 This was in the 1930s and 1940s and featured artists like Jacob Sam, Kwesi Pepera, Appianing, Kwame, Mireku, Osei Bonsu, Kwesi Menu, Kamkan and Appiah Adjekum.
 At its peak of popularity in the 1930s, there would be about 200,000 Native Blues records sold per year before production was stopped due to World War II.

-1950s-1960s
+1950s–1960s

 Palm-wine music was first popularized by Sierra Leone Creole musician Ebenezer Calendar & His Maringa Band, who recorded many popular songs in the 1950s and early 1960s.
 Soukous and highlife were influenced by palm-wine music.
 Though still somewhat popular, the genre is no longer as renowned as it once was.
 Other renowned palm-wine musicians include Koo Nimo (a.k.a.
 Daniel Amponsah), S. E. Rogie, Abdul Tee-Jay and Super Combo.

 Agya Koo Nimo is another renowned Ghanaian singer who is popularly referred to as the "King of Palm-wine music".
 The "Grandfather of Highlife", as he's often called, uses his music to tell life stories which has greatly influenced the Ghanaian and other West African music scenes.
 He was awarded the lifetime achievers award at the University of Education Winneba in Ghana.